cvmfs/doc-cvmfs/cpt-repo.rst

 The file “mys3.conf” contains the S3 settings (see :ref: `table below
 <tab_s3confparameters>`).
 The “-w” option is used define the S3 server URL,
-e.g. http://localhost:3128, which is used for accessing the repository’s backend storage on S3.
+e.g. http://localhost:3128, which is used for accessing the repository's backend storage on S3.
 Note that this URL can be different than the S3 server address that is used for uploads, e.g. if a proxy server is deployed in front of the server.
 Note that the buckets need to exist before the repository is